graphicintuitions/graphic-intuitions/src/pages/blog/remote-communication-channels-and-tips-for-todays-reality.md

 ### Video Conferencing Hardware

-Along with video teleconferencing you need cameras and mics.
-To be honest we mostly ran with a laptop camera and headphones, supplemented by board rooms equipped with cameras and speakers, however if you are needing a package for team members including camera, we recommend [Logitech](https://www.logitech.com/en-ca/product/personal-video-collaboration-kit?crid=36).
+Along with video teleconferencing software, you need cameras and mics.
+To be honest we mostly run with a laptop camera and headphones, supplemented by board rooms equipped with cameras and speakers, however if you are needing a package for team members including camera and headset, we recommend [Logitech](https://www.logitech.com/en-ca/product/personal-video-collaboration-kit?crid=36).

 ### Best Practices for Video Meetings

-While your main use immediate of video software may be to conduct "face to face" calls to staff and clients to stay connected, with screen sharing you can create very effective and immersive meetings for groups of staff or teams of clients.
-Additionally you can also look at conducting webinars to provide training to clients and staff that be view lived or accessed as people are able.
+With screen sharing you can create very effective and immersive meetings for groups of staff or teams of clients.
+Additionally you can also look at conducting webinars to provide training to clients and staff that can be viewed live or accessed as people are able.

 The technology has evolved fast and new capabilities seem to roll out daily...now's the time!